 First and second readers must normally be full-time faculty members in the major department in which the student is writing the thesis.
 Exceptions will be allowed for academically cogent reasons, with the permission of the chair of the relevant department and the approval of the Director of the Honors Program.

 The first reader will be the instructor of record for the thesis, and responsible for assigning a grade (in consultation with the other readers).
 Usually the first reader serves as director of the thesis committee.

 A student who is writing a thesis for Honors in two majors must have a first reader from one major and a second reader from the other.
 In this case, each reader is, in effect, “first reader” for the major they represent.

-The Third Reader serves as a representative of the Honors Program, and must be a full-time faculty member who is not a member of the department or departments for which the student is writing the thesis.
+The Third Reader must be a full-time faculty member who is not a member of the department or departments for which the student is writing the thesis.
 It is not necessary that the third reader be able to make a substantial contribution to the thesis, but only that she or he be able to report to the honors program about the process.